 Number of responses – number of individuals who reported typical rental rates for each county.

 2009-2013 average yields – based on farm level data collected by National Agricultural Statistics Service (NASS) for each county.

-High, medium and low quality third land – quality of land planted to corn and soybeans, using typical corn yields as a reference for land quality.
+High, medium and low quality third land – quality of land planted to corn and soybeans, using typical corn yields as a reference for land quality within the county.

 Typical corn yields – average yields for the high third, medium third, and low third farms in each county as reported to NASS.

 Pasture, $/AUM – rent charged per animal unit month.
-One AUM is equal to a beef cow and calf grazing for one month.
+One AUM is equal to a beef cow and calf or equivalent grazing for one month.

-Cornstalk grazing – includes grazing of cornstalks but not mechanical harvesting.
+Cornstalk grazing – includes grazing of cornstalks in fall or winter, but not mechanical harvesting.

 Hunting rights – rent charged to allow hunting on land, per year.

 The 2023 tables of estimated cash rental rates are presented in the accompanying "pdf" file that you can access by clicking here or on the icon above.